goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 So what tools we need to achive all of this, my suggestion ?
 HAproxy and keepalived, both of these tools are stable, have updates every now and then and are opensource 💰💰💰

-- keepalived  - gives you high avaibility
+- keepalived  - gives you high avaibility.
-- haproxy     - gives you high avaibility  and load balancing
+- haproxy     - gives you high avaibility  and load balancing.

 Hold up, wait a minute, something not right.
 HAproxy can accomplish both.